Acevedk1/Final-Project-Ariana-Grande-Songs/README.md

 I gathered the data by listing all of the songs that Ariana Grande has released and from the population I selected songs randomly and came up with variables that interested me.

 ##**Operationalization**
 The concept of mood of the song was operationalized by using a qualitative coding scheme using 5 different moods.
-Happy,Angry,Sad,Hopeful,
+Happiness,Angry,Sad,Hopeful,or love.
+If the song lyrics spoke about the future and change then I put it under hopeful, if it was about love or to a significant other I put it under love, if it was about living her best life and being in a better place I put it under happiness, and if it was about heartbreak or feeling down I put it under sad, and lastly if it was giving a I do not want anything to do with you vibe I put it under angry.

+The concept of